yelianevich/JMP2014/spring-mvc/README.md

 gradle bootRun
 ```

-Go to `http://localhost:8080` in your browser and have fun!
+Go to `http://localhost:9120` in your browser and have fun! (port could be changed in application.properties)